An Icelandic Adventure: The Epilogue…”What about St Giles’?”

 Arthur Erickson

 I appreciate and enjoy the beauty of the natural world, but I am also drawn to the stories told and the mysteries not yet unfolded of great works that humans have built and sustain.
 I imagine the council fires where ancient visionaries first pitched the idea of building Mesa Verde, Stonehenge, or Donottar Castle.
 Knowing my cautious nature, I’d probably have been among the skeptics.
 “You want to build what?
 Where?
 With what?”
-And yet our forebears built cathedrals, castles, bridges, and towers that many thought impossible.
+And yet, our forebears built cathedrals, castles, bridges, and towers that many thought impossible.

 I watched as the light of the early morning golden hour transitioned to the velvety richness of the night sky and the glow of countless city illuminations played across each face.